-The site contains four specimen trees, and the applicant proposes to remove two of these trees.
-The two trees are requested for removal due to their location, to remove contaminated soil and existing debris piles from the previous vehicle salvage yard operations.
+The site contains four specimen trees, and the applicant proposed to remove two of these trees.
+The two trees were requested for removal due to their location, and to remove contaminated soil and existing debris piles from the previous vehicle salvage yard operations.